CompTIA Security+ SY0-701 Exam Questions in PDF

 Explanation:

-A) A DNS sinkhole is not designed to reveal a company’s domain structure to attackers.
-It’s used to redirect or log malicious requests, not expose internal topology.
+A) Incorrect — DNS sinkholes are not intended to reveal a company’s domain structure to attackers; they block or redirect, not expose assets.

 1. Log data